-There are some pretty strange things your body can get up to after you’ve had breast implant surgery.
-If you find yourself in the days after your BA thinking, "Uh, why am I so constipated?"...don't worry, it's completely normal.
+There are some pretty strange things your body can get up to after you’ve had a breast augmentation.
+If you find yourself in the days after your breast augmentation thinking, "Uh, why am I so constipated?"...don't worry, it's completely normal.

-I’ll get real with you... constipation and bloating is an unpleasant possible issue you may experience in the first week or two after your breast augmentation surgery.
+I’ll get real with you... constipation and bloating is an unpleasant possible issue you may experience in the first week or two after your breast augmentation.

 A bloated belly is due to the anesthesia and prescription pain meds.
 Anesthesia can slow everything down... including your bowels.

 Even after the anesthesia has worn off, your pain meds will keep things from moving through.
 And, trust me, the last thing you want is to be struggling in the toilet department post-op.